 The bottom line is that this will empower the organization publishing the DMARC record to instruct how non-compliance should be handled.
 The messages can be monitored (and delivered), moved to the junk folder or rejected.

 Bad DMARC

-In case DMARC record exists but there is problem in the setup, it is signalled by the appendage of [Bad DMARC] in the email subject.
+In case DMARC record of the sender's domain exists but there is a problem in the DMARC setup, it is signalled by the appendage of [Bad DMARC] in the email subject.